 The content and opinions provided on this site have not been provided or commissioned by any issuer of the financial products and/or services appearing on this site.
 The content and opinions have not been reviewed, approved or otherwise endorsed by an issuer.
 Offers may be subject to change without notice.
 For more information, please read our full disclaimer.

-If you are currently facing debt, like many Americans, you are probably wondering if you’ll ever be able to pay it all off.
-After all, paying off debt can improve your credit score and give you access to better interest rates and lines of credit.
-Unfortunately, many people simply don’t know where to start when it comes to paying off debt.
-In reality, paying off debt may be easier than you think if you just take small steps.
-Here are some tried and true methods for paying off debt.
+If you are currently facing debt, like many Americans, you might be wondering if you'll ever get it all paid off.
+Clearing your debt can improve your credit score and give you access to better interest rates and lines of credit.
+However, many people find themselves unsure of where to begin.
+The good news is that tackling debt might be more straightforward than you think if you break it down into smaller, manageable steps.
+Here are some proven strategies to help you pay off debt.

 Snowball Method